trushnick/cstruct2xml/README.md

 - arrays of inner structures

 # Tests
-To run tests you can use bash script `run_tests.sh`.
+To run tests you can use bash script `run_tests.sh`.<br>
-Another way to run tests is to use following command from root directory of project:
+Another way to run tests is to use following command from root directory of project:<br>
 `python3 -m unittest discover -v` or similar.

 # Usage